wurmlab/genevalidator/README.md

     -t [BLAST OUTFMT STRING],        Custom format used in BLAST -outfmt argument --tabular                    Usage:
                                         $ genevalidator -x tabular_file -t "slen qstart qend" INPUT_FILE
-                                      See the manual pages of BLAST for more details -m, --mafft [MAFFT_PATH]         Path to MAFFT program installation -b, --blast [BLAST_PATH]         Path to BLAST+ bin folder -r, --raw_seq [FASTA_FILE]       Fasta file containing the raw sequences of each of the BLAST hits in BLAST XML output file.
+                                      See BLAST+ manual pages for more details -m, --mafft [MAFFT_PATH]         Path to MAFFT bin folder -b, --blast [BLAST_PATH]         Path to BLAST+ bin folder -r, --raw_seq [FASTA_FILE]       Fasta file containing the raw sequences of each of the BLAST hits in BLAST XML output file.
+    -n, --num_threads num_of_threads Specify the number of processor threads to utilise when running BLAST and Mafft within GeneValidator.
         --version                    The version of GeneValidator that you are running.
     -h, --help                       Show this screen.